gklyne/annalist/documents/using-annalist.md

 Annalist specifies two special users for the purpose of defining default access permissions.
 As these are not "real" users, they do not have email addresses, so they are assigned Annalist-specified URIs rather than `mailto:` identifiers.

-User_id `_default_permissions`, URI `annal:User/_default_permissions`: these permissions are used for any logged-in user for whom specific permissions are not defined.
+User_id `_default_user_perms`, URI `annal:User/_default_user_perms`: these permissions are used for any logged-in user for whom specific permissions are not defined.

-User_id `_unknown_user`, URI `annal:User/_unknown_user`: these permissions are used for any unauthenticated access, and as such define the level of public access available to a site or collection.
+User_id `_unknown_user_perms`, URI `annal:User/_unknown_user_perms`: these permissions are used for any unauthenticated access, and as such define the level of public access available to a site or collection.

 Default permissions may be defined at site-level using the `annalist_manager` commands described above, or for a particular collection by creating user permissions for the indicated user_id and URI through the Annbalist web interface.